 The rest of the propagation methods are asexual.
 Every resulting plant is genetically identical.
 This means that plants with superior flowers, fruit or growth characteristics can be multiplied.

 Cuttings are made from the current season's growth of woody plants.
-Many conifers, houseplants and some deciduous plants are started from cuttings.
-Cuttings should be collected from healthy plants from strongly growing branches.
+Many conifers, houseplants and deciduous plants are started from cuttings.
+Cuttings should be collected from strongly growing branches on healthy plants.
 Softwood cuttings are the tips of new growth collected in late spring and summer.
 Softwood cuttings usually root better but they need more care.
 Hardwood cuttings are collected in the fall and winter.
 They will root better if they are pulled off so a heel of two year old wood adheres to the base of the cutting.
 Otherwise, cut the bottom off just below a node.
 Usually, cuttings are trimmed so they are three to six inches long.

 All leaves are stripped off the lower half of the cutting and the cuttings are dipped in liquid or powdered rooting hormone.
 Then cuttings are stuck into a rooting medium such as sand, perlite or seed starting mix.
 They will root best if the rooting medium is heated by heat cables and the air is not heated.